 I smiled, took a deep breath, let it out, and relaxed, realizing there had been nothing to worry about after all.

+Simple musical instrument made from a ram's horn that is blown in synagogue on Rosh Hashanah and Yom Kippur, as well as each morning after daily services during the Hebrew month of Elul (the month leading up to Rosh Hashanah and Yom Kippur).
+Hebrew for "prayer book," the plural is "siddurim."
 Hebrew for "prayer shawl," a ritual item that is worn and has knotted fringes (tzitzit) attached to the four corners.
 The first five books of the Hebrew Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy), or the scroll that contains them.
 The elevated area or platform in a synagogue, from which Torah is read.
 Worship service leaders, such as clergy, may lead services from the bimah as well.